sfruzsi/testingMinesweep/README.md

 ## User story 2

-> As a player I want the game to end when I click on a bomb So that I can play properly
+> As a player I want to make the first move So that I can end the game or know how much mines are where I clicked

 - Given the board has mines When I click on the mine Then the game ends
 - Given the board has mines When I click on the mine Then the board reveals the mine I clicked on
+- Given the board has mines When I click on a non-mine Then the board reveals the number of mines

+## User story 3

+> As a player I want to make my second move So that I can continue the game

+- Given the board has mines When I click first on a non-mine then a mine Then both should appear on the board